-In 2021, UTAM engaged PwC (PricewaterhouseCoopers LLP) to undertake a limited assurance review of our carbon footprint calculation and reported outcomes for the LTCAP Sub-Portfolio.
-PwC's independent opinion based on this review was included in our 2021 Responsible Investing Report.
-We continued this engagement in 2022.
+Since 2021, PwC (PricewaterhouseCoopers LLP) has undertaken a limited assurance engagement of our reported absolute emissions and carbon footprint for the LTCAP Sub-Portfolio.
 The current report presents PwC's opinion of the reported footprint beginning on page 3.

 Previous reports